Business, Management, and Economics: A.A., A.S.

 - Quantitative Skills

-These foundations may be met through transcript credit; college-level knowledge demonstrated through individual prior learning assessment (iPLA), professional learning evaluations (PLE), or credit by examination; or individual courses, a series of courses, or components within individual courses with Empire State University.
+These foundations may be met through transcript credit; college-level knowledge demonstrated through individual prior learning assessment (iCPL), professional learning evaluations (PLE), or credit by examination; or individual courses, a series of courses, or components within individual courses with Empire State University.
 The student’s Degree Plan Rationale Essay should clearly explain how the degree plan meets each of the foundations in the Area of Study, what will be learned, and how the student will build on these foundations to meet personal, academic, or career goals.
-For details about the academic planning process and requirements, please see the Student Degree Planning Guide.
+For details about the academic planning process and requirements, please see the Individualized Degree Design page.

 ASSOCIATE IN ARTS (AA) AND ASSOCIATE IN SCIENCE (AS)